 S.C.Hall and Son is a family run businesses who used to operate from central London but have since moved away.
-We love their honest approach and invitation to visit the warehouse.
+They have a great honest approach and open invitation to visit the warehouse.

-Ed Tanner have a great looking website and reassuring guarantees about the quality of the leather.
+Ed Tanner have a great looking website and reassuring guarantees about the quality of the leather on offer.